Maaxa Vegetable Stir Fry

 2. 2

-Heat sarson ka tel (mustard oil) in a kadhai or tawa over medium flame.
-Add jeera (cumin seeds) and let them splutter.
+Heat oil in a heavy-bottomed kadhai on medium flame.
+Add cumin seeds and let them splutter.

 2 minutes